Token Factory Tutorial

 version: 1

-Now this pointer contract can be used in EVM environments to interact with your TokenFactory token.
+This pointer contract allows EVM wallets and applications to interact directly with your TokenFactory token.

 Next Steps

-🎉 Congrats on completing the Token Factory tutorial!
-You've learned how to create, mint, and burn tokens on Sei using the tokenfactory
+🎉 Congratulations on completing the Token Factory tutorial!
+You've learned how to:

-For more advanced features and detailed insights, please refer to the Token Factory module documentation (opens in a new tab).
+For complete technical details, refer to the Token Factory module (opens in a new tab) on github.